nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 ### NLP Sandbox Discord Server

-Join the [NLP Sandbox Discord Server] to chat and participate to live discussion with members of the NLP Sandbox Team and community.
+Join the [NLP Sandbox Discord Server] to chat and participate in live discussion with members of the NLP Sandbox Team and community.
+You can find the channel that best matches the topic of your request and post your question there.

 **Office Hour**: Every Tuesday, [click to see the time for your local time zone].

-![NLP Sandbox Discord]
+![Discord Server]

 {column}
 {row}